ReproNim/OHBMEducation-2022/Exercise/README.md

 ## Collect Data
 In this case we will use pre-collected data.
 Specifically, each of you will be assigned a subset of the [OpenNeuro ds001907]() collection.
-[TODO: Add some more about thi dataset].
+[TODO: Add some more about this dataset].

 ### Commands
 ```